framsses/framsses/README.md

 - 📐 I have a BSc Math Degree and a MSc specialization in Mathematics Education
 - 🌵 I’m from Sonora, Mexico
 - 👀 I’m interested in Data Analytics and Responsive Web Design
-- 🌱 I’m currently working with Python, PostgreSQL, DUckDB, HTML, CSS, JS and TS
+- 🌱 I’m currently working with Python, PostgreSQL, DuckDB, HTML, CSS, JS and TS

 <br />